Tear Jerker: The Sopranos

 - Johnny Sack's eventual quiet, understated death in prison after a long, debilitating battle with cancer.
 That he was always one of the more sympathetic mobsters (his devotion to his wife and children being his major redeeming quality) certainly makes this harder to watch.

 - The death of Hesh's wife Renata, and Hesh's reaction to it.
+Also, the fact that Tony's friendship with Hesh is over.

 - Tony tearfully holding A.J. after the latter tries to drown himself and Carmela's breakdown after checking him into a psychiatric hospital.